4 Account-Based Marketing Best Practices to Follow

 Written by Gerry Dapergolas

-From defining campaign goals, to deciding a go-to-market approach, or creating ABM specific content - these are the best practice activities that ABM campaigns should include.
+From defining campaign goals to deciding a go-to-market approach, or running an ABM pilot - we list a few best practice activities that ABM campaigns should include.

 Account Based Marketing is a strategic approach that coordinates personalised marketing and sales efforts to open doors and deepen engagement at specific accounts. - Jon Miller, CEO and Co-Founder, Engagio

 Understanding The ABM Process: Best Practice Activities

 With the potential to create stronger, more valuable customer relationships and enhance retention, selecting an Account-Based Marketing approach can be an effective way to build traction with your highest-value, highest propensity accounts.

 To be successful, an ABM strategy requires intricate focus, personalisation and relevant engagement.
 But what activities should a typical campaign include?

 The precise activities any specific campaign includes, will depend on an organisation's starting point or level of ABM maturity; which in turn is shaped by the level of account-focused insight available.